moukaddam/PENS/README.md

-# PENS
+# PENS (Parsing Evaluated Nuclear Sheets)
-The oddly named 'PENS' is a python program that parses all 'Adopted Levels/Gammas' files from ENSDF, for the creation of a root file containing all the information.
+The oddly named 'PENS' is a python program that parses all 'Adopted Levels/Gammas' files from ENSDF, ultimately for the creation of a root file from which systematics can be plotted.
 The user only needs to download the ROOT file, in principle, as it was/is recently created.

-Each nuclide is a class within the ROOT file, where the transitions and levels are two float vectors.
-The additional nuclear data is as follows:
+Each nuclide is an instance of a class within the ROOT file, where the transitions and levels are two float vectors.
+The exact structure can be seen in the createRoot.C file.
+In short, the nuclear data is:

     int nMass // Nuclear Mass
     int nProton // Proton Number
     int nNeutron // Neutron Number
-    int nQuadrupole // Quadrupole Moment (Q)
-    vector <double> nDeformation // Deformation (beta) where // [0] is value, [1] and [2] are upper and lower errors

 ---
 ## Level Information